Stigma as a Barrier to Proper Bipolar Disorder Diagnosis Podcast

 Let’s shift the conversation and talk about common myths of bipolar disorder diagnosis that contribute to nurse practitioners’ stigma and, importantly, what we can do to combat the issue.

-Myth #1: People with Bipolar Disorder Are Easy to Diagnose.
+Myth #1: People With Bipolar Disorder Are Easy to Diagnose.

 JK: One common myth about bipolar disorder is that it is easy to diagnose because patients usually present as manic, and manic episodes are highly recognizable.
 This is untrue and could lead to nurse practitioners being less vigilant about looking for possible bipolar disorder, especially in patients who do not appear floridly manic.
 At least half of patients with bipolar disorder present for care during a depressive episode, not a manic episode; as a result, patients with bipolar disorder are frequently misdiagnosed as having major depressive disorder, or MDD, instead.1 Overlooking and undertreating psychiatric illness, even if inadvertent and due to a lack of knowledge, is a subtle and unintentional form of healthcare provider stigmatization that ultimately prevents patients from receiving the care they need.3